c3lang/c3-web/docs/blog/posts/c3_0_8_2_a_modest_improvement.md

 ### Asm stack alignment

-Previous to 0.8.2, all asm blocks would be stack aligned, which didn't match C behaviour.
+Before 0.8.2, all asm blocks would be stack aligned, which didn't match C behaviour.
 This is now fixed.
 Stack alignment is now opt-in by using `@align`:

 ```c3
 asm // Unaligned